 A VPN is a virtual private network.
-It create a secure connection from one computer to another computer through the Internet.
+It creates a secure connection from one computer to another computer through the Internet.
 Connecting to the internet using a VPN will make it appear as if you are in another location than where you really are.
 This means that if I live in the United States and connect through a VPN which is located in the UK then everyone will think I’m in the UK.
 There are many advantages to this beyond the privacy aspect.

 The main one is that many sites restrict access based on your location.
-By using a VPN you can bypass all these restrictions by effectively changing your location at will.
+By using a VPN, you can bypass all these restrictions by effectively changing your location at will.
 The VPN service must have servers available in the countries you need to access though.

 Why you should use a VPN for BBC iPlayer

 A VPN is generally used to protect data and privacy online although it can also help people access blocked content on the internet.
 Normally you cannot access BBC iPlayer over the internet if you’re based outside the United Kingdom.
-However by using a VPN you can hide your real location and watch the site exactly like a UK resident free of charge.
+However, by using a VPN you can hide your real location and watch the site exactly like a UK resident free of charge.

-So if you want to access any geo-locked content like the BBC iPlayer the simplest solution is to use a VPN.
+So, if you want to access any geo-locked content like the BBC iPlayer the simplest solution is to use a VPN.
 Remember you must connect to a VPN server in the UK before visiting any website which restricts access based on location or IP.

-How BBC iPlayer will detect if you are using a VPN
+How BBC iPlayer will Detect if you are using a VPN

+So can BBC iPlayer detect VPN services?
+There’s many rumours flying around the internet about this subject.
 Although technically the BBC is unable to detect directly whether you’re using a VPN there are lots of tell-tale signs which are indicators.
 The biggest one is the IP addresses which are assigned to the VPN servers themselves.

-There’s two main issues with these addresses –
+There are two main issues with these addresses –